spring-guides/gs-batch-processing/README.md

 }
 ```

 `PersonItemProcessor` implements Spring Batch's `ItemProcessor` interface.
-This makes it easy to wire the code into a batch job we'll define further down in this guide.
-According to the interface, we will get handed an incoming `Person` object, after which we will transform it to an upper-cased `Person`.
+This makes it easy to wire the code into a batch job that you define further down in this guide.
+According to the interface, you receive an incoming `Person` object, after which you transform it to an upper-cased `Person`.

-> There is no requirement that the input and output types be the same.
-In fact, it is often the case that after reading one source of data, and different data type is what's needing in the application's data flow.
+> **Note:** There is no requirement that the input and output types be the same.
+In fact, after one source of data is read, sometimes the application's data flow needs a different data type.

-Putting together a batch job
+Put together a batch job
 ----------------------------

-Now let's put together the actual batch job.
-Spring Batch provides many utility classes that reduces our need to write custom code.
-Instead, we can focus on the business logic.
+Now you put together the actual batch job.
+Spring Batch provides many utility classes that reduce the need to write custom code.
+Instead, you can focus on the business logic.

 `src/main/java/hello/BatchConfiguration.java`
 ```java